-In around two days, the best day of the year will be here.
+The best day of the year is here.

 Many Muslims had a strong faith during Ramadan and a high level of spirituality.

 Remember the best ten nights of the year?

 Remember the night of peace, the Night of Decree?

 Ramadan ended two months ago and after Eid we all experienced a drop in spirituality.
 The gates of Heaven that were wide open during the month closed when it ended.